Panopticon Ride

 The third stop was the Colourfields Panopticon, located in Blackburn.
 The Colourfields is a vibrant installation made up of 33 steel poles of varying heights, each painted a different shade of color.

 After finding the third panopticon we headed for a village called Whalley where we would have dinner and ensure we had enough energy for the big climb up to Pendle Hill which would be our home for the night .
-One we reached the summit we settled down for the night in our bivi bags, enjoying the peaceful surroundings and reflecting on our adventure so far as we still had the fourth one to find at Wycoller.
+Once we reached the summit we settled down for the night in our bivi bags, enjoying the peaceful surroundings and reflecting on our adventure so far as we still had the fourth one to find at Wycoller.

 We had covered 62 miles and over 7,000 feet of climbing.